 Lopez was a candidate for Rookie of the Year honors, but Cleveland’s southpaw Herb Score won the award with his 16-10 season.
 Still, Hector enjoyed a good year, averaging .290 with 15 doubles, two triples, 15 homers, and 68 RBIs.

 Lopez’s play at third helped stabilize KC’s infield.
 Vic Power, a flashy Puerto Rican who loved making one-handed sweeping catches of thrown balls, played first base.
 Good-hitting Jim Finigan played second base and sometimes at third.
 Not a strong fielder, Finigan altered his swing.
-The change didn’t work, and he batted .255, after hitting .302 as a rookie for Philadelphia in 1954.
+The change didn’t work, and he batted .255, after hitting .302 as a rookie in 1954.
 Veteran shortstop Joe DeMaestri, who hit .249 in 1955, rounded out the infield.

 “I surprised myself in 1955,” Lopez later observed.
 “I had a lot of home runs too, and I wasn’t a home-run hitter.
 I was more of a fielder in those days than a hitter.
 We had good players, guys like Vic Power at first, Suitcase Simpson and Gus Zernial and Enos Slaughter in the outfield, Joe DeMaestri at short, Jim Finigan at second and third, Joe Astroth at catcher, and Alex Kellner, a pitcher, Bob Shantz, another good pitcher, and Arnie Portocarrero, a pitcher.”

 Lopez lived with Harry “Suitcase” Simpson, a 6-foot-1 outfielder from Atlanta who picked up the nickname during his Negro League days in the late 1940s.
 Simpson wore size 13 shoes.
 One writer said his feet were big as a suitcase, like a character in the “Toonerville Folks” comics, and the tag stuck.
 Even though there were places where minorities couldn’t go, restaurants where they couldn’t eat, or things they couldn’t do, Lopez recalled, “It wasn’t too bad at Kansas City.
 I got along with everyone, and they treated me well.
 Suitcase Simpson and me rented an apartment in a family home.
 We had the whole upstairs.
 They treated me all right in Kansas City.
-I can’t complain
+I can’t complain."

-Playing under new manager Lou Boudreau, a shortstop later elected to the Hall of Fame, Kansas City finished sixth in 1955 with a 63-91 record.
+Playing under manager Lou Boudreau, a former shortstop later elected to the Hall of Fame, Kansas City finished sixth in 1955 with a 63-91 record.
 During Lopez’s tenure, the Athletics remained a second-division club, finishing last in 1956, seventh in 1957, and seventh in 1958.

 In 1956 Lopez enjoyed a good season at the plate, hitting .273 with 27 doubles, three triples, 18 homers, and 69 RBIs.
 He played 121 of his 151 games at the hot corner, where he led AL third basemen with 26 errors.
 Still, Boudreau continued to move the former shortstop around, using him in the outfield 20 times as well as at second base (8 games) and shortstop (4 games).